 Indeed, the more your test scores fluctuate in the early stages of your test preparation, the more you can learn from them.
 Many students experience fluctuations of 10 points or more, which can be attributed to several factors:

-Variance in concepts being tested
+Variance in Concepts

 While the LSAT is a standardized test where certain elements are consistently tested, the exact content of the LSAT varies from test to test.
 Known as the LSAT casino, the emphasis on certain concepts might change from test to test.
 If, for example, you blaze through Linear games pro but dislike Grouping games with a passion, some tests will be better for you than others.
 This can negatively affect your performance on those tests that emphasize concepts that are foreign or difficult for you.

-Without taking a ton of practice tests, you cannot build the endurance and stamina necessary to complete a five-section test without getting mentally exhausted.
+Without taking a ton of practice tests, you cannot build the endurance and stamina necessary to complete a four-section test without getting mentally exhausted.
 This is probably evident from your performance on the last section of your practice tests, or on questions that are toward the end of each section.
 Ideally, you should have taken at least 10 of those by now, all under timed conditions.
 As you probably know, it is imperative to take and review your practice tests correctly (for more information on how to do that, click here).

 Your current pacing may be off.
 You might be able to finish some of your sections in time, but you probably rush through half the questions.
 Rushing is no good.
 Inversely, you may not be able to finish any of your sections, forcing you to guess on a good number of questions.
 Blind guessing is no good either.
 The appropriate strategy would be to approach each and every question correctly, setting aside only those you can reasonably expect to take an inordinately long time to solve.
 The goal is to finish your section without having to guess blindly, and then return to any outstanding questions if time allows.
 This strategy takes practice, and it gets better with time.